Liiesl/zenium/README.md

 But going back to Chrome just to view a site or for development leaves a bad taste in your mouth.
 The user interface is cluttered, uninspired, and frankly, a step down from the elegant, focused experience you've grown to love.

-This is the gap ZenIUM fills.
+This is the gap ZenIUM comes in.

 It's for anyone who needs to use a Chromium-based browser—whether for compatibility or development—but refuses to settle for a subpar UI.
 Get the modern, vertical-tabbed, and minimalist aesthetic you want, built on the powerful engine you actually need.